 When I was clearing out I was asking myself “why do I hang on to things?, why can’t I let go?”.
 I wanted to get to the root of my clutter collecting habit and for me, it personally came down to feeling lack.
 Subconsciously I would collect and hoard items because I felt I was lacking, lacking items, lacking resources.
 Subconsciously I felt more secure when I had all of the things but really all they did was weigh me down.
 As a person in relationships, I used to hang on to people too long and would struggle to let go.
 Which was reflected in my home environment?
 When I declutter I feel great, old memories attached to items go, you feel emotionally lighter and that energy leaves when you remove it from your home.
 By removing older energies you allow space for the new energies to flow to you.

-I hope you got some inspiration and value from this weeks post.
-Let me know if you have a clear out or if you are starting to think a little differently to your clutter collecting habits.
+I hope you got some inspiration and value from this post.
+Let me know if you declutter your home, or if you are starting to think a little differently to your clutter collecting habits.
 Do try and go a little deeper and see what is at the root of your clutter, maybe there is a deeper reason, maybe not but I did find it insightful when I was able to identify the cause of my cluttering ways.
 If you enjoyed my Youtube videos then please subscribe to my channel and give it a cheeky thumbs up.